epicprojects/twitter-sentiment-analysis/README.md

 -rw-r--r--   1 sshuser supergroup       2029 2017-08-31 22:30 /twitter/tweets.parquet/year=2017/month=8/day=31/part-r-00000-17c74d4a-e48f-46e3-8278-f0b9f0d1d887.snappy.parquet
 -rw-r--r--   1 sshuser supergroup       1795 2017-08-31 22:29 /twitter/tweets.parquet/year=2017/month=8/day=31/part-r-00000-20ae45d5-2f24-4da4-8c42-20e0488d7ecc.snappy.parquet
 ```
+### Export Spark data to CSV

+You can also export your output to a CSV File and then later use that file to process it or create a report from it.

 ### Expose Spark data from Hive